mikedevelops/facebook-archiver/README.md

 # Facebook Archiver
-Retrieve and download photographs you are tagged in using the selenium-webdriver.
+Retrieve and download Facebook photographs you are tagged in using the selenium-webdriver.

 # Install